Brunofgm7/Workout-Website/README.md

 # Workout-Website

-This project was developed for a class.
+This project was developed for the class "Programação Web" during the course of "Informática" at University of ISMAI.

 ## Getting Started